2022 Men's Beach Handball World Championships

-The 2022 Men's Beach Handball World Championships was the ninth edition of the championship, held from 21 to 26 June 2022 at Crete, Greece under the aegis of International Handball Federation (IHF).
+The 2022 Men's IHF Beach Handball World Championships was the ninth edition of the championship, held from 21 to 26 June 2022 at Crete, Greece under the aegis of International Handball Federation (IHF).
 It was the first time in history that the championship is organised by Hellenic Handball Federation.

 Croatia won their third title after defeating Denmark in the final.